OliverArthurNardi/blocZone/README.md

    pnpm install
    ```

-4. Start the development server.
+4. Run the suit in watch mode
    ```
-   pnpm start
+   pnpm core:test
    ```

-Your local copy of the BlocZone Core library is now running and ready for development!

 ## API Reference
 Please refer to the [API_REFERENCE.md](./API_REFERENCE.md) for detailed information on how to use BlocZone Core and EventEmitterZone.